 October 16: A tie between two pioneering authors who helped change America’s languages, literatures, and culture in multiple and enduring ways, Noah Webster and Eugene O’Neill.

-October 17: A tie between of the most inspiring and impressive (if at times frustratingly circumscribed and critiqued) 19th century American women, Sophie Hayden and Sarah Winnemucca.
+October 17: A tie between two of the most inspiring and impressive (if at times frustratingly circumscribed and critiqued) 19th century American women, Sophia Hayden and Sarah Winnemucca; and a recent addition to the Calendar, the unique novelist Nathanael West.

 October 18: A tie between two very very distinct but equally influential and significant American artists, Helen Hunt Jackson and Chuck Berry.